walayatiman/fishing/src/content/blog/another.md

 ---
-title: "Another Blog Post"
+title: "September"
-description: "This is the first post of my new Astro blog."
+description: "This is the fishing reports for September 2023"
-author: "Astro Learner"
+author: "Dave"
-heroImage: ../../img/post1-img3.webp
+heroImage: ../../img/september.jpg
 ---

 ## The security risks of changing package owners